-- Does the proposed location meet existing general planning policy in terms of residential use? - Are there likely to be objections to the location of the proposed site? - Can the owner sell the land easily and quickly? - Can utilities connect to the proposed site? - Can highways connect to the proposed site? - 5.2 The assessment of future sites for Gypsy and Traveller accommodation has been assessed through the Land Availability Assessment 2022.
+- Does the proposed location meet existing general planning policy in terms of - Residential use? - Are there likely to be objections to the location of the proposed site? - Can the owner sell the land easily and quickly? - Can utilities connect to the proposed site? - Can highways connect to the proposed site? - 5.2 Any future sites for Gypsy and Traveller accommodation will be assessed through the review of the Gypsy and Traveller Accommodation Needs Assessment.